Research impact at Plymouth

 At a glance...

-- Plymouth University submitted 50 impact case studies to REF2014
+- University of Plymouth submitted 50 impact case studies to REF2014

 - our case studies demonstrated impact on academia, politics, health, culture, technology, society, the economy and environment

-- project funders included 12 national Department of Business, Innovation & Skills funding bodies
+- project funders included 12 national Department of Business, Innovation and Skills funding bodies

 - reaching far and wide, Plymouth's global impact locations included Europe, Africa, Asia, Oceania, North and South America.